magic-script/magic-script-components/docs/components/TimePicker.md

 title: TimePicker
 ---
 ## Description
-Dialog which allows the user to select time.
+The TimePicker component is a dialog that allows the user to select a time.

 ## Example